-- 7.1 All staff receive annual training on the Academy's Physical Control or Restraint Policy as part of the Academy's Safeguarding training programme at the start of the academic year.
-Colleagues joining the Academy throughout the year will receive the same training as part of their induction. - 7.2 Training will be delivered by the Academy's Designated Safeguarding Lead and be regularly reviewed in light of the latest guidance from the police and the DfE.
+- 7.1 All staff receive a copy of the Academy's Physical Control or Restraint Policy as part of the Academy's Safeguarding training programme at the start of the academic year.
+Colleagues joining the Academy throughout the year will receive the same document as part of their induction. - 7.2 Training for key staff will be organised by the Academy's Designated Safeguarding Lead and be regularly reviewed in light of the latest guidance from the police and the DfE.